DeanLuus22021994/autogen/python/packages/autogen-studio/README.md

 ## Updates

-- **2024-11-14:** AutoGen Studio is being rewritten to use the updated AutoGen 0.4.0 api AgentChat api.
+- **2024-11-14:** AutoGen Studio is being rewritten to use the updated AutoGen 0.5.6 api AgentChat api.
 - **2024-04-17:** April 17: AutoGen Studio database layer is now rewritten to use [SQLModel](https://sqlmodel.tiangolo.com/) (Pydantic + SQLAlchemy).
 This provides entity linking (skills, models, agents and workflows are linked via association tables) and supports multiple [database backend dialects](https://docs.sqlalchemy.org/en/20/dialects/) supported in SQLAlchemy (SQLite, PostgreSQL, MySQL, Oracle, Microsoft SQL Server).
 The backend database can be specified a `--database-uri` argument when running the application.
 For example, `autogenstudio ui --database-uri sqlite:///database.sqlite` for SQLite and `autogenstudio ui --database-uri postgresql+psycopg://user:password@localhost/dbname` for PostgreSQL.
 - **2024-03-12:** Default directory for AutoGen Studio is now /home/\<USER\>/.autogenstudio.
 You can also specify this directory using the `--appdir` argument when running the application.
 For example, `autogenstudio ui --appdir /path/to/folder`.
 This will store the database and other files in the specified directory e.g. `/path/to/folder/database.sqlite`. `.env` files in that directory will be used to set environment variables for the app.

-## Project Structure:
+## Project Structure

 - `autogenstudio/` contains code for the backend classes and web api (FastAPI)
 - `frontend/` contains code for the webui, built with Gatsby and TailwindCSS